 5 Ways to build trust in the feedback process

-As a HR manager, you know how important and elusive employee engagement is.
+As an HR manager, you know how important and elusive employee engagement is.

 But when HR managers can create trust, or contribute to conditions that foster it, the improved engagement can spread and improve the company as a whole.
-Here's some things you can do to develop trust in the feedback process:
+Here are some things you can do to develop trust in the feedback process:

 1. Intentionally Develop Talent